 Final Thoughts on Gas Drops vs. Gripe Water

 We all dream of having a peaceful sleeping newborn, but the reality is that they can be temperamental and fussy.
 I hope these tips help you with your journey.
 Remember we are always here to help.
 If you have any questions, please feel free to leave them in the comments or email us directly.

-*This post is sponsored by but all opinions are of my own*
+*This post is sponsored, but all opinions are my own.*